e-e-e/font-peeper/Readme.md

 ## Use:

-Click on the black star icon in the menubar to see all fonts used on the website you are viewing.
+Click on the black star icon in the toolbar to see all fonts used on the website you are viewing.